FerRacimo/KUPopGenMasterCourse/CoalTutorial.md

 for (i in c(1:10)){
          print("New Tree")
          yourtree <-simtree(5) # simulate tree with 5 nodes
-         ct<-read.tree(text=yourtree);plot(ct,cex=1.5);add.scale.bar(cex = 2,col = "red")# draw tree
+         ct<-read.tree(text=yourtree);plot(ct,cex=1.5);add.scale.bar(y=1.2,x=0.2,cex = 2,col = "red",lcol="red",lwd=3)
          print(" ")
 }

 ```

 You should see several trees printed out in the screen.
-If this doesn't happen, try downloading the R script from the Course_Material folder in Absalon, and then running it locally in your machine (after you cd to the folder in which you downloaded the script).
+If this doesn't happen, try downloading the R script from this github website, and then running it locally in your machine (after you cd to the folder in which you downloaded the script).

 ```
 R